New York trader claims sour bet on Cynk cost him his job

-NEW YORK A New York trader claims he lost his job over the dramatic run-up in Cynk Technology Corp stock, which at one point last week had a market value of about $6 billion dollars before trading was halted on suspicion of manipulation.
+NEW YORK, July 15 A New York trader claims he lost his job over the dramatic run-up in Cynk Technology Corp stock, which at one point last week had a market value of about $6 billion dollars before trading was halted on suspicion of manipulation.

 Tom Laresca, 52, said he held a short position in Cynk as a market maker while clients were trying to buy the stock, which rose more than 20,000 percent in a matter of weeks.